 2 cups of all purpose flour

-Want to see how easy it is to make a crumb crust?
+Want to see how easy it is to make a crumble crust recipe?
 Just dump all of the ingredients into a food processor.
 I cut my butter into cubes and make sure that it is at room temperature.

 Butter at room temperature will be easily incorporated into the brown sugar and flour making a coarse corn meal type of texture with a few larger clumps in it.
 Trying not to taste it right now is a challenge!

 Press the mixture into a pan that is lined with parchment paper and sprayed with some non stick cooking spray.
 I use a Misto sprayer.
 It allows me to add whatever oil I would like and it is SO much cheaper than buying a store bought non stick spray.
 The parchment paper will make it easier to remove the crust after it is cooked and topped.

 The bottom of a small measuring cup will press the mixture down evenly.